 The Crossrail Art Programme has been funded by monies raised by the Crossrail Art Foundation founded in 2014 with support from the City of London Corporation.

 What is the Crossrail Art Programme?

 Together with seven internationally renowned London-based art galleries and a respected advisory panel of art-world representatives, the Crossrail Art Foundation and Crossrail Limited have delivered the largest collaborative public art commissioning process in a generation.
 Major works of public art by critically-acclaimed artists have been integrated into the design and build of seven new Elizabeth line stations as part of the Crossrail Art Programme – a line-wide exhibition designed to reflect the ambition of London’s newest railway and the communities it serves.

 The programme is part of a wider focus to regenerate areas both within and around the new stations and to improve passenger experience.

 The Crossrail Art Foundation was founded in 2014 with support from the City of London Corporation, with a mission to promote art for the benefit of the public by establishing and maintaining a public art programme that will enhance the journeys of the millions of people who will use the Elizabeth line.

-The charity is funding the commissioning, creation, installation and maintenance of works of art at the central Elizabeth line stations.
-The aim of this project is to work closely with Crossrail to link the new Elizabeth line stations to their local area, and to create inspirational spaces, contributing to the cultural vibrancy of the community served by the railway.
+The charity has funded the commissioning, creation, installation and maintenance of works of art at the central Elizabeth line stations.
+The aim of this project was to work closely with Crossrail to link the new Elizabeth line stations to their local area, and to create inspirational spaces, contributing to the cultural vibrancy of the community served by the railway.